For staff photos and bios please click here.

 All medication (except inhalers) that students need to take during a school day must be sent to the office.
 Please ensure medicines are in their original container with full written instructions on the label.
 Parents/caregivers will need to complete the form "Administering Medication & Consent Form".
 Please notify the school if your child is allergic to bee stings or anything else.

-Newsletters are sent home every Thursday with the eldest child.
+Newsletters are sent home electronically fortnighly on a Thursday via Hero.
+You can also access the newsletter online via our school facebook page or website.
+Hard copies are available each week from the school office.
 From time to time, special newsletters are sent out with detailed information about a school event.

 Payments to School

 We welcome new enrolments to our school at any time during the year.
-Please ring the Office (8255815) to talk to or arrange a time to meet with Rachel and to be shown around the school.
+Please ring the Office (8255815) to talk to or arrange a time to meet with Paula our Principal and to be shown around the school.

 We have a recycling system in place.
 We encourage families to use re-usable rather than disposable containers.
 We are continuing with our approach of asking children to take home their lunchbox waste.

-All of Te Uku School is a smoke-free zone.
+All of Te Uku School is a smoke-free and Vape-Free zone.

 Social Worker in Schools

-Children are required to wear the school sunhat for protection during all outside activities, sporting events and school trips during Terms One and Four.
-The school sunhat is available for purchase from the Office.
-There is sun screen available in classrooms for children who require it.
-Parents are encouraged to act as role models and wear a sunhat at school events.
+Children are required to wear a sunhat for protection during all outside activities, sporting events and school trips during Terms One and Four.
+There is sunscreen available in classrooms for children who require it.
+Parents and teachers are encouraged to act as role models and wear a sunhat at school events.